IPL-UV/equi7grid_lite/README.md

 grid.to_file("grid.shp")
 ```

-By running `create_grid` with different levels, you can obtain for any region its corresponding Equi7Grid Quad-Tree grid structure.
+By running `create_grid` with different levels, you can obtain its corresponding Equi7Grid Quad-Tree grid structure for any region.

 ![grid](docs/equi7grid_demo.gif)